piyushbrl69/WebCraft/README.md

-# UIForge – Responsive Landing Page
+# WebCraft – Responsive Landing Page

 UIForge is a modern and responsive landing page developed using React JSX and CSS.
 The project focuses on clean UI design, smooth navigation, and mobile-first responsiveness.